darnjo/log-proto/api/README.md

 {"officeKey":931235656736843,"officeName":"Volkman Inc"}
 ```

-Note that your particular data will be different as data are randomly generated.
+It's worth mentioning that your particular data will be different as data are randomly generated.

 ## Coming Soon
+* Random append events API endpoint
 * Serialization and resuming from a file
 * Update API with Schema Validation